Using complex gestures in a SwiftUI ScrollView

 While UIKit has very granular gesture detection, SwiftUI is more limited.
 We can still do much of the same things, but with much fewer tools.

-For instance, you can use a DragGesture with a 0 distance to detect a press gesture, then listen for the drag gesture to end to detect a release.
+For instance, you can use a DragGesture with 0 distance to detect a press gesture, then listen for the drag gesture to end to detect a release.

 However, since long presses and drag gestures don’t work in ScrollView, we must find a way to detect some of these gestures in a way that doesn’t mess with the scrolling.